nodejs/modules/doc/unflagging-announcement.md

 ## Writing packages

-At the moment, we recommend writing packages that provide to Node.js only entirely CommonJS or entirely ES module sources.
+At the moment, we recommend that packages are written using either entirely CommonJS or entirely ES module syntax for the JavaScript sources intended for Node.js.
 The modules team is working on better support for “dual” packages, that provide CommonJS sources for package consumers using `require` and ES module sources for package consumers using `import`.
 The current experimental feature covering this use case is [conditional exports](https://nodejs.org/api/esm.html#esm_conditional_exports), and the team hopes to ship that or an alternative by the end of January 2020 if not earlier.
 See recommended patterns in [Dual CommonJS/ES Module Packages](https://nodejs.org/api/esm.html#esm_dual_commonjses_module_packages).

 ## Works in progress